How to Remediate PDF’s and Electronic Documents for Accessibility and Section 508 CompliancePublished on

 Accessible and Section 508 Compliant Documents

 The required date for Section 508 Compliance has officially come and gone.
 The accessibility standards set forth by Section 508 of the Rehabilitation Act require electronic document accessibility for everyone, including individuals with disabilities.
-Adobe PDFs are the most commonly used electronic document format but Section 508 Compliance includes Microsoft Word, Excel and PowerPoint, too.
+The most commonly used electronic document format is Adobe PDFs but Section 508 Compliance includes Microsoft Word, Excel and PowerPoint, too.

 Following the established guidelines for accessibility makes electronic documents available to a wider audience including those with blindness and low vision, deafness and hearing loss, learning disabilities, cognitive limitations, limited movement and combinations of these.
 The guidelines also ensure that electronic document accessibility keeps pace with advancements in technology.

 The creation of the PDF format was mainly to establish conformity so documents appear the same online, regardless of operating system, as they do in print form.
 Likewise, Section 508 established the standard that all electronic documents are accessible to everyone no matter how someone reads.
 In other words, electronic documents are only considered 508 Compliant when assistive technologies can provide users with the same information that’s displayed visually.

 Those wishing to do business with the Federal Government are most affected by Section 508 but, overall, everyone is affected.
 Also, if contractors or vendors submit non-compliant documents, the government has every right to reject them or cancel contracts.
 More and more consumers also expect businesses to provide accessible services and communications through websites and social media.

 A tag structure format that represents its visual and structural components within a document provides the information assistive technologies use.
 To ensure compliance with Section 508, a person must inspect and review every single page within a document and modify its’ tag-structure to make certain all elements conform to accessibility requirements.